MEC3014 : Computational Modelling

 Teaching Rationale And Relationship

 Lectures used to introduce concepts, theory and case studies.
-Practicals for teaching Labview and FE and supporting coursework.
+Practicals for teaching programming and FE and supporting coursework.
 Private study time to complete coursework exercise.

 The format of resits will be determined by the Board of Examiners